-This committee is established to provide HS-11 with program and field advice and input in the development, implementation, and maintenance of the DOE construction safety program.
-In fulfillment of this mission, the committee will perform the following function at the request of HS-11:
+This committee is established to provide AU-11 with program and field advice and input in the development, implementation, and maintenance of the DOE construction safety program.
+In fulfillment of this mission, the committee will perform the following function at the request of AU-11:

 |3.2||Interface with non-DOE standards development bodies (e.g., OSHA, ANSI,) on activities which may have impact upon construction safety in DOE.
 This may include review and comment on construction safety program guidance, policies, standards, and regulations published by these organizations as well as direct participation on activities having greater significance to construction safety in the DOE.|

 |3.3||Evaluate proposed technical training courses for construction management and construction safety personnel.|

 |3.4||Review and recommend the need for policy or guidance as solutions to generic construction safety issues arising from construction safety assessments of DOE sites.|

 Conduct special interest projects at the direction of AU-11.
 Typical projects may include:

 3.5.1 Analyses of DOE construction accident/incident data and/or inspection results to identify trends and advise on corrective actions;